- Majors & Minors

 - Attend the required GO preparation class and all mandatory meetings and workshops

 - Attend the GO Fair in the beginning of the fall semester to learn about programs.

 - Speak with program directors and returned students for firsthand insights.

 When is the best time for students to go?
 Students may study abroad after three semesters at SU and up until the winter break of their senior year.
-Most elect to study away in fall of their junior year.
+Most elect to study abroad/study away in fall of their junior year.